-Anna Dumitriu is a Visiting Research Fellow in the Wellcome Trust Brighton and Sussex Centre for Global Health Research at Brighton and Sussex Medical School (BSMS) where she is collaborating with researchers and exploring issues around healthcare in low to middle income countries, including infectious diseases, ethics, genetic conditions such as Podoconiosis and women’s health.
+During her role as Visiting Research Fellow in the Wellcome Trust Brighton and Sussex Centre for Global Health Research at Brighton and Sussex Medical School (BSMS) (2014 – 2022) Anna Dumitriu collaborated with researchers and explored issues around healthcare in low to middle income countries, including infectious diseases, ethics, genetic conditions such as Podoconiosis and women’s health.
 She has led workshops around the world exploring issues such as antibiotic resistance and health stigma.

 Stigma: Walk in Your Shoes

-Anna Dumitriu is currently working with the NIHR 5S Foundation and Professor Gail Davey OBE at BSMS to develop work around the diseases Podoconiosis and Mycetoma.
-Podoconiosis (or simply ‘podo’) is a form of elephantiasis or swelling of the lower leg triggered by prolonged exposure to irritant minerals in red clay soils.
+Anna Dumitriu is worked with the NIHR 5S Foundation and Professor Gail Davey OBE at BSMS to explore Podoconiosis and Mycetoma.
+Podoconiosis (podo) is a form of elephantiasis or swelling of the lower leg triggered by prolonged exposure to irritant minerals in red clay soils.
 There is no infectious or contagious agent: no parasite, no bacterium, no virus is involved.
 It was classified as a Neglected Tropical Disease by the World Health Organization in 2011.
 An estimated 4 million people in highland tropical Africa are affected with podoconiosis, and evidence suggests widespread endemicity in more than 15 countries throughout the world.
 Although the disease is both preventable (by avoiding contact with irritant soil) and treatable (through simple, inexpensive foot hygiene and protection), there are as yet no government-backed assistance programs for addressing prevention and treatment of podoconiosis.
 Individuals afflicted with podoconiosis suffer debilitating physical effects, including attacks when the leg becomes warm, painful and even more swollen, and are ostracised from their communities because of misconceptions about the cause of podoconiosis.
 Mycetoma a slow-growing, destructive infection of the skin and underlying tissues caused by either bacteria or fungi that also affects the feet and ankles.

 Podoconiosis can be prevented by foot washing and shoe wearing, but this is not as simple as it sounds, in places where selling a pair of shoes can feed the family for a significant time, or where there are family hierarchies meaning only senior family members wear shoes.
 The sudden wearing of shoes can even indicate to others that a person has been diagnosed with the condition and they can be ostracised due to the stigma around it.
 The soil presented no harm as it requires extended exposure over many years and had be sterilised.
 In reality we do not know if any of us in the UK have the genetic make up to be at risk from podoconiosis but if we wore shoes made of the soil for many years we might find out.

-Anna Dumitriu is currently working to make a series of sculptural works to communicate and raise awareness of these diseases using materials implicated in the disease.
-She is currently in the process of casting a pair of podo shoes.
-Shoes made for podo patients by podo patients (who can find it difficult to find work due to stigma), but Dumitriu’s shoes will be cast using the red mineral soil that can, after very prolonged exposure, cause the disease in those genetically predisposed to it.
+Anna Dumitriu produced prototypes of sculptural works to communicate and raise awareness of these diseases using materials implicated in the disease, based on the idea of casting a pair of podoconisis shoes.
+Shoes made for podo patients by podo patients (who can find it difficult to find work due to stigma), the idea is that the shoes would be cast using the red mineral soil that can, after very prolonged exposure, cause the disease in those genetically predisposed to it.
 The soil, originally from Ethiopia, has been sterilised so it can be used in the work.
 Thanks to Alex May for support in the 3D scanning/visualisation of the work.

 Walk in Your Shoes Workshops